DevSecNinja/hadiscover/IMPLEMENTATION_SUMMARY.md

 **Status**: ✅ **COMPLETE AND READY FOR USE**

-The HA Discover MVP is fully functional, tested, documented, and secure.
+The hadiscover MVP is fully functional, tested, documented, and secure.